awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_message_application/Readme.md

     <link rel="stylesheet" href="../public/css/styles.css" th:href="@{/css/styles.css}" />
     <link rel="icon" href="../public/images/favicon.ico" th:href="@{/images/favicon.ico}" />

-    <title>AWS Sample Messaging Application</title>
+    <title>AWS Sample messaging application</title>
     </head>

     <body>
     <header th:replace="layout :: site-header"/>
     <div class="container">

-    <h2>AWS Sample Message Application</h2>
+    <h2>AWS Sample messaging application</h2>

-    <p>The AWS Sample Messaging application is a sample application that uses the Simple Queue Service as well as other AWS Services and the Java V2 API.
+    <p>The AWS Messaging application is a sample application that uses Amazon SQS and other AWS services and the Java V2 API.
-     Working with messages has never been easier!
-Simply perform these steps:<p>
+     Working with messages has never been easier.
+Just perform these steps:<p>

        <ol>
-        <li>You can send a new message by choosing the <i>Send Messages</i> menu item.
-Select a user from the form, enter a message and then choose <i>Send</i>.</li>
+        <li>You can send a new message by choosing the <b>Send Messages</b> menu item.
+Select a user from the form, enter a message, and then choose <b>Send</b>.</li>
-        <li>The AWS Message application stores the message in a First in First Out (FIFO) queue.
-This queue ensure that the order of the messages are consisent.</li>
+        <li>The AWS Message application stores the message in a FIFO queue.
+This queue ensures that the order of the messages is consistent.</li>
         <li>The AWS Message application polls the queue for all messages in the FIFO queue.</li>
         <li>The AWS Message application displays the message data in the view.
-The message body, user name, and an avatar is displayd.</li>
+The message body, user name, and an avatar are displayed.</li>
         <li>You can send and view multiple messages by using the AWS Message application. </li>
         </ol>
      <div>